stdlib/utils.templates/templates/slack/_files/README.md

 invoked to end the bot's response expecting `err, text` (see: Slash Command `callback` above for usage expectations re: `chat.postMessage`.)

+## Function: f/handler

+This is merely an asynchronously called delegator from `f/commands` and `f/events` to `slack/handlers/command_handler.js` and `slack/handlers/event_handler.js`.

+It exists so that your main endpoints, `f/commands` and `f/events` can return HTTP 200 OK responses as quickly as possible (no failure as far as Slack is concerned) and offload further processing in a new instance without having to worry about total response time.

 # Utilities

 This Slack App template comes with some utility function in `slack/utils`.